 Daily organisation is also explicit.
 The school day runs on staggered start and finish times by year group, with the main gate opening at 8.30am (slightly earlier for Reception).
 Families who value a predictable, managed start to the day will likely see this as a strength, especially with younger children and siblings arriving together.

-In 2024, 73.33% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
+In the 2024-25 / 2025 dataset, 50% of pupils reached the expected standard in reading, writing and mathematics combined.

-At the higher standard, 9.67% reached the higher standard in reading, writing and mathematics combined, compared with an England average of 8%.
+At the higher standard, 0% reached the higher standard in reading, writing and mathematics combined.

 Average scaled scores were 105 in reading, 103 in maths, and 103 in grammar, punctuation and spelling.

-On ranking context, Treleigh is ranked 10,177th in England for primary outcomes (FindMySchool ranking based on official data), and 6th locally within the Redruth area on the same measure.
-Interpreting that England position plainly, it sits below England average overall, in the bottom 40% of schools in England on this ranking method.
-The more encouraging read is that the expected standard measure is clearly above England average, suggesting Treleigh gets many pupils to secure basics reliably, even if it is not currently a school that produces very large proportions at the very highest attainment band.
+On ranking context, Treleigh is ranked 11,400th in England overall for primary outcomes (FindMySchool ranking based on official data), and 9th locally within the Redruth area on the same measure.
+Interpreting that England position plainly, it sits below the England midpoint overall.
+The more encouraging read is that several expected-standard subject measures are secure, even if the combined RWM and higher-standard figures are not currently standout.

 England ranks and key metrics (where available)